splunk/docker-splunk/docs/advanced/DISTRIBUTED_TOPOLOGY.md

 ```
 docker logs -f bbbe650dd544
 ```
-As Ansible runs, the results from each play can be seen on the screen as well as writen to an ansible.log file stored inside the container.
+As Ansible runs, the results from each play can be seen on the screen, as well as written to an `ansible.log` file stored inside the container.
 ```
 PLAY [localhost] ***************************************************************